madderscientist/jsPicLib/README.md

 - rgbToHsb
 - hsbToRgb

-For more information please read jsPic.js<br>
+For more information please read jsPic.js.
+The code comments are clearly written.
+Use demonstration is shown in html.<br>
 Other functions like draw, zoom, paste, save... can be done with canvas api easily.
 The class is useful when do works like edge extraction.
 It's a By-product of my future project.